-The Company's board of directors has determined that none of the audit committee members meets all of the attributes defined in Item 16A of Form 20-F for an "audit committee financial expert".
-However, applicable Luxembourg law requires that at least one of the audit committee members have competence in accounting or auditing matters, and the Company's board of directors has determined that Mr. Carlos Condorelli has the requisite competence in accounting or auditing matters.
-In addition, the audit committee has the authority, from time to time and as it deems necessary, to engage persons that meet all of the attributes of an "audit committee financial expert" as consultants.
+The Company's board of directors has determined that none of the audit committee members meets the attributes defined in Item 16A of Form 20-F for an "audit committee financial expert".
+However, applicable Luxembourg law requires that at least one of the audit committee members have competence in accounting or auditing matters, and the Company's board of directors has determined that Ms. Mónica Tiuba has the requisite competence.
+In addition the audit committee as a whole has sufficient relevant knowledge of the business and financial experience to properly discharge its functions.
+The audit committee has the authority, from time to time and as it deems necessary, to engage persons that meet all of the attributes of an "audit committee financial expert" as consultants.